sdepold/release-tools/README.md

 ```
 npm_bump 1.2.3
+npm_bump --bugfix # bumps from 1.2.3 to 1.2.4
+npm_bump --minor  # bumps from 1.2.3 to 1.3.0
+npm_bump --major  # bumps from 1.2.3 to 2.0.0
 ```

 ### npm_release

-Thie executable is doing the following steps:
+This executable is doing the following steps:

 - Call `npm_bump`.
 See the above steps.
 - Release the package to npm via `npm publish`.